iTwin/itwinjs-core/docs/overview/App.md

 An interactive app has two parts: a *frontend* containing its UI and a *backend* containing its data-access logic.
 Frontends and backends have very different concerns and must be kept strictly separate.
 They are sometimes bundled together in a single install set or program, and they are sometimes deployed separately to different machines or processes.

 The backend implements operations that are used by the frontend.
 Following good design principles, the frontend may call the backend, but not the other way around.
+The frontend uses [RpcInterfaces](#rpcinterface) to call the backend.

 ### App Backend